01-edu/public/subjects/devops/cloud-design/audit/README.md

 #### General

-##### Check the Repo content
+##### Check the Repo content.

 Files that must be inside the repository:

-- A documentation in the `README.md` file.
+- Your documentation in the `README.md` file.
 - Source code for the microservices and any scripts used for deployment.
-- Configuration files for the Infrastructure as Code (IaC), containerization, and orchestration tools.
+- Configuration files for your Infrastructure as Code (IaC), containerization, and orchestration tools.

 ###### Are all the required files present?

-##### Play the role of a stakeholder
+##### Play the role of a stakeholder.

-Conduct a roleplay question session with the students, asking them to explain their solution as if they were presenting it to a team or a stakeholder.
+As part of the evaluation process, conduct a simulated real-world scenario where the students assume the role of a Cloud engineer and explain their solution to a team or stakeholder.
 Evaluate their understanding of the concepts and technologies used in the project, as well as their ability to communicate effectively and think critically about their solution.

-You can ask them the following questions:
+During the roleplay, ask them the following questions:

-- What is cloud and what are its benefits?
+- What is the cloud, and what are its benefits?

-- Why we should deploy the solution in the cloud instead of on-premises?
+- Why should we deploy the solution in the cloud, instead of on-premises?

 - How did you decide on the cloud provider for this project, and what factors did you consider when making that decision?

 - Can you explain the architecture of your cloud-based microservices application and how the different components interact with each other?

-- Can you explain the cost of the solution and how you control it and make sense of it?
+- How did you manage the cost of your solution, and what strategies did you use to optimize it?

-- How did you ensure that the application is secure, and what security best practices did you implement?
+- How did you ensure that the application is secure, and what security best practices did you implement to protect your application?

-- What monitoring and logging tools did you use, and how do they help you identify and troubleshoot issues with the application?
+- What monitoring and logging tools did you use, and how did they help you identify and troubleshoot issues with your application?

-- Can you describe the auto-scaling policies you implemented and how they help the application handle varying workloads?
+- Can you explain the auto-scaling policies you implemented and how they allow your application to handle varying workloads?

 - How did you optimize the Docker images for each microservice, and how did it impact build times and image sizes?